-As you can imagine Bordeaux has some of the world’s greatest wines, but there are some fantastic restaurants too!
-As such, while a food tour is a great way to discover the best places to eat and drink, sometimes you may prefer to experience it alone.
+As you can imagine Bordeaux has some of the world’s greatest wines, but there are some fantastic food experiences in France too!
+While a food tour is a great way to discover the best places to eat and drink, sometimes you may prefer a fine-dining restaurant.

 About the Bordeaux Wine Region